Save More with Tax Credits for Energy-Efficient Home Improvements While You Still Can

 There are limits on the amount certain families can receive.
 For instance, a rebate cannot exceed 50% of the cost of a qualified electrification project if the family's annual income is between 80% and 150% of the area's median income.
 Each qualifying family is limited to no more than $14,000 in total rebates under the program.

-The $4.5 billion to be allocated for rebates will be distributed to families through state and tribal governments that establish their own qualifying programs.
-The funds will be available through September 30, 2031.
+Under the Biden administration, $4.5 billion was scheduled to be allocated as rebates through state and tribal governments that establish their own qualifying programs.
+These funds are to be available through September 30, 2031.

 Get Kiplinger Today newsletter — free